 Reason #1: Long-Short Mutual Funds are Expensive

 Using an actively-managed fund is rarely cheap.
 This means you pay a lot of money to a manager who may (or may not) beat the performance of a typical low-cost index fund.
 And no matter what anyone says, it’s extremely unlikely your money manager will outperform an index fund just because he or she says they can.

 Remember, keeping your costs low means keeping your money for yourself.
 The fewer fees you pay, the faster your money will grow.

-When investing in stocks, you have literally unlimited potential for your invest return to increase forever, indefinitely.
-In short, you are looking a return potential of infinity.
+When investing in stocks, you have literally unlimited potential for your investment return to increase forever, indefinitely.
+In short, you are looking at a return potential of infinity.

 That sounds pretty good, right?
 Who wouldn’t want an investment return with the potential to be infinity?
 On the flip side, however, you could also lose your entire investment.
 Here’s an example of how either situation could work out:

 Bob invests $100 in the stock of COMPANY A. COMPANY A goes bankrupt.
 Bob loses $100.

 Charlie invests $100 in the stock of COMPANY B. COMPANY B invents a new widget.
 This sends the price of the stock soaring.
 Charlie’s investment return is literally infinity.

 When you invest in a stock, this is usually a risk worth taking.
 You could lose $100, but your investment return can be infinite.

 Investing in stocks traditionally is known as going “long” on a stock.
 This is the “long” portion of the long-short mutual fund.